yngwiewang/carrier/README.md

 2. Prepare a list of host, *host* is an example.

 3. Execute commands parallelly.
-Note that multiple commands are separated by semicolons.
+Note that multiple statements are separated by semicolons.
+It is best to test your shell commands on one or two hosts first.
 ```
 $ ./carrier sh 'hostname;date'
 192.168.220.120 OK      0.154s